 We want to make sure that the KDE Community remains a welcoming and friendly place where people can feel comfortable.
 We ask you to abide by the KDE Community Code of Conduct when interacting with the rest of the KDE Community.

 KDE wants to make it easy to get involved!
-Various KDE members are available to help new contributors; you can find them listed on the Mentoring page.
+KDE members are available to help new contributors; you can find them listed on the Mentoring page.
 Many of them hang out in the #kde-welcome Matrix room.
-Feel free to ask them any questions you may have!
+Feel free to ask any questions you have!

-Whether you are an artist, a designer, or just someone with an interest in how regular people interact with software, you are welcome to join the KDE Visual Design Group!
+Whether you are an artist, a designer, or just someone with an interest user interaction, join the KDE Visual Design Group!
 The VDG makes KDE software both beautiful and usable by helping teams design and refine their user interfaces.
-This includes creating icons and themes, as well as thinking and researching how to help users do what they are trying to do.
+This includes creating icons and desktop themes, designing graphics and researching how to help users do more with their computers.
 By joining this team, you can help make KDE's users happier and more productive.
 Find out more about joining the VDG.